ory/examples-archive/README.md

 ### Resource Server

 A resource server is an application that, for example, exposes a CRUD API for modifying blog articles.
-Resource servers are usually protected - you don't want a hacker to be able to delete all your blog articles - and require valid credentials (authentication) as well as a certain permission (e.g. alice is allowed to modify this article) in order to execute the action.
+Resource servers are usually protected - so a hacker cannot delete all your blog articles - and require valid authentication credentials as well as a certain permission for example "Alice is allowed to modify this article." in order to execute the desired action.

-There are different types of credentials (Cookie, JSON Web Token, OAuth 2.0 Access Token, ...) that can be used to protect a resource server.
+There are different types of credentials: Cookie, JSON Web Token, OAuth 2.0 Access Token, etc., that can protect a resource server.
 Therefore, the [resource server](./apps/resource-server) has several different routes:

 * [/introspect](./apps/resource-server/routes/introspect.js): This route requires that an OAuth 2.0 Access Token